nihr43/bgp-unnumbered/README.md

 ## testing

 Also included in this repository is a python module for developing and testing the role on lxd containers.
 This tool will by default provision 2 spines and 3 leafs, connect them with point-to-point bridges, and provision the role.
-Tests can then be run with `tox`.
+Tests can then be run with `pytest`.

 To use the tool:

 ```
 python3 testnet --clean --create
-tox
+pytest
 ```

 The testnet tool generates an inventory and lands ssh keys; which can be used to run ansible without reprovisioning the test nodes: